 Profound self-love – Criticism, judgment, guilt and shame have not helped to resolve anything before.
 Send love to yourself, others and the situation for a radical shift from inflammation to information.
 Ahh!

-These positive coping techniques are the anti-inflammatory properties of the emotional relaxation response.
+These healthy coping techniques are the anti-inflammatory properties of the emotional relaxation response.
 Changing our thoughts, feelings and behaviour to positivity, optimism, hope, acceptance and love boosts immunity at the physical, cognitive, emotional and spiritual levels.
 Will we continue to experience stress responses and immune reactions?
 Absolutely.
 Do we have to develop chronic emotional inflammation that causes distress, disturbance, disconnection and dis-ease?
 Absolutely not!